NativeScript/docs-v7/properties.md

 #Properties

-Being a TypeScript framework NativeScript uses TypeScript properties which after transpilation produces ES5 complient JavaScript (with **setter** and **getter** methods) to support working with class members which ensures more readable and manageable code.
-Check the following example for more details.
+Being a TypeScript framework NativeScript uses TypeScript properties.
+After transpilation these result in ES5 compliant JavaScript (with **setter** and **getter** methods) to support working with class members, thus ensuring readable and manageable code.
+Check the following example for more details:

 ``` JavaScript
 var MyClass = (function () {